fyodordev/dotfiles/.config/README.md

 ```

 Add all the GPG keygrips, including those of the subkeys to `~/.pam-gnupg`.
 They should all be exactly 40 characters in length.

+*Using the keys*

+Get ssh key: `ssh-add -L`, can be copied to a remote host for authentication.
+GPG List keys with `gpg --list-secret-keys --keyid-format LONG`
+Run on the key you want `gpg --armor --export 3AA5C34371567BD2 | xclip -selection clipboard` and copy the output.

+For git usage if using ssh keys fails:
+1. Clone via https, entering your credentials
+2. Go into the clone directory and run `git config credential.helper store`
+3. Run something like git fetch and type in credentials again.
+4. Credentials should now be saved for future use.

 ### Setup SSH